ArtieGras/composer-ticker-canary/README.md

 4. On the right side of the page, you'll see a small notice: **"This workflow has a workflow_dispatch event trigger."** Below it, there's a **"Run workflow"** button.
 Click it.
 5. A small dropdown appears.
 Leave the default options.
 Click the green **"Run workflow"** button at the bottom.
 6. The page will refresh.
 You'll see a new entry in the workflow runs list with a yellow circle (in progress).
-7. Wait a few minutes.
+7. Wait a few minutes - shouldn't take more than 10.
 The yellow circle will become a green checkmark (success) or red X (failed).

 #### If the run succeeded (green checkmark)